Selecting the Best Lighting for Each Room

 Lighting Dens & Living Rooms

 Experts say to use layered light in a living room so that people watching movies feel just as comfortable as those reading a book.
 Dimmer switches can make it easier to give everyone just the light they need, regardless of what they're doing.
-Concealed cove lighting can be an aesthetic feature of the home, creating a dramatic vertical effect, or homeowners could use accent lighting to highlight a fireplace or a treasured painting,
+Concealed cove lighting can be an aesthetic feature of the home, creating a dramatic vertical effect, or homeowners could use accent lighting to highlight a fireplace, electric fireplace or a treasured painting,

 Lighting Bathrooms & Kitchens